Brelok/vacuumData/README.md

-This is application to checking prices automatic vacuum cleaner on website
+This is application to checking prices some devices on website.
+App checks prices and is writing to excel file and is sending file through mail.
+It runs every 1 hour.
+Deployed on heroku.